Our Scripts

 (4-6 M, 7 W)

-A new interpretation of this magical tale of beauty, honor and courage, set in a garden in Ancient Asia.
-A familiar tale set in an unfamiliar land, peopled with funny, scary, surprising characters and filled with dance, martial arts, magic and mystery.
+A new interpretation of this magical tale of beauty, honor and courage, set under a cherry tree in a garden in Ancient Asia.
+A familiar tale in an unfamiliar land, peopled with funny, scary, surprising characters and filled with dance, martial arts, magic and mystery.

 • 55 minutes